developer-jw-2024/ts-parser-generator/README.md

 ]
 ```

-> If we pass the string '1.2 -Apple' to a lexical analyzer and it contains an unknown token, the analyzer will generate a token with the reserved type 'UNKNOWN'.
+> If we pass the string =='1.2 -Apple'== to a lexical analyzer and it contains an unknown token, the analyzer will generate a token with the reserved type 'UNKNOWN'.
 This 'UNKNOWN' token is used to identify certain tokens that are not predefined, which helps us to handle them as well.
 ```json
 [
   { type: 'NUMBER', value: '1.2' },